codeface-io/SwiftObserver/README.md

 }
 ```

 The receiver retains the observer's observations.
-The observer just holds it strongly.
+The observer just holds on to it strongly.

 An  `Observer` may start up to three observations with one combined call: